programminghistorian/jekyll/_posts/2021-04-01-newsletter.md

 <img src="/images/blog/ph-banner-4lang.png" alt="Banner of PH with the logos of the four journals" title="Programming Historian"/>

-We are already three months into 2021 and it is time to recap on what *Programming Historian* has been working on.
+We are already three months and a half into 2021 and it is time to recap on what *Programming Historian* has been working on.
 No hemos parado de recibir lecciones originales.
 Nous avons édité la première leçon originale en français.
 E continuamos trabalhando muito para trazer mais lições em português.

 As usual, none of these achievements would have been possible without the support of our communities around the globe, and the wide host of volunteer editors and collaborators of the journals.
 To all of you, **Thank you, gracias, merci e obrigados**.

 ## Public Outreach

-These three months have been specially busy with virtual events, as we have presented our work on *Programming Historian* in different venues all over.
+These first months of the year have been specially busy with virtual events, as we have presented our work on *Programming Historian* in different venues all over.
 Nos gustaría en especial felicitar y agradecer a nuestra editora Riva Quiroga su gran esfuerzo en marzo, pues ha participado en casi todos estos eventos.

 Early in January, Brandon Walsh presented our project at the Modern Languages Association Conference 2021.
 His talk, ‘[The Programming Historian and Editorial Process in Digital Publishing](http://walshbr.com/blog/the-programming-historian-and-editorial-process-in-digital-publishing/)’ focused on the technical side or how we use GitHub for the editorial process to submit and edit new lessons or translations for publication.